 By understanding the critical nutrient makeup of lawn fertilizers, you will understand how you can nourish your soil naturally with the use of organic matter or synthetic materials.
 No matter which fertilizer you use, replenishing the macronutrients that are deficient in your soil will allow for healthy and growing grass.
 Learn more about the macronutrients you need for proper lawn care here and how you can combat deficiencies with liquid fertilizer.

 With the makeup of either synthetic or organic materials, all fertilizer applications aim to assist in soil improvement and overall grass health.
 Organic materials naturally make up organic fertilizers.
 These types of organic fertilizers work to reuse materials, while synthetic fertilizers require the manufacturing of ingredients.
 One typical type of organic fertilizer comes from animal manure.
-The manure, and other types of organic fertilizers, are broken down by natural, biologic processes and contain various living bacteria, microorganisms, and fungi that aid in nutrient uptake.
+The manure, and other types of organic fertilizers, are broken down by natural, biological processes and contain various living bacteria, microorganisms, and fungi that aid in nutrient uptake.

 Synthetic fertilizers contain the macronutrients and none of these living organisms.
 Synthetic fertilizers aim to promote specific plant growth while organic fertilizers go deeper to nourish the soil, which is the source of all plant health.
 Depending on your lawn care needs and personal preference, you may choose an organic fertilizer over a synthetic fertilizer.
 No matter what type of fertilizer you’re looking for, you’ll be sure to find your fit with our best-selling collection of liquid fertilizers and lawn care products.